 1. ACTUALLY BRAINSTORMING YOURSELF

-Since artificial intelligences still don’t process culture, history nor have the complexity of a human brain, I’m afraid you will have to kickstart the list yourself.
+Since artificial intelligence still doesn’t process culture, history nor have the complexity of a human brain, I’m afraid you will have to kickstart the list yourself.

 For other apps, think about its functionality, the problems it solves, places where it will be used, what tools it has, etc.